-I live in Orange County, California, and our weather is pretty awesome, most of the year.
-But that doesn't mean it never gets colder in the winter.
+Regardless of where you live, water gets colder in the winter time.
+In much of the country, pools freeze...and even in warm places like Southern California, Arizona and Florida, water temperatures can dip below 50 degrees for several weeks at a time.
 Water temperature getting colder seriously affects the balance and makes for more corrosive pool water.
 Calcium-deficient pool water gets aggressive and will steal calcium from anywhere it can find it.
 If a source isn't readily available, the water will corrode through all sorts of equipment (like heaters and salt cells) looking for calcium.
-I always thought corrosion was something to do with chlorine, or that it was just part of managing a pool...but no!
-It's unbalanced water chemistry.

-I've learned that calcium hardness is the most misunderstood chemistry in the pool business.
+We have determined (in our opinion) that calcium hardness is the most misunderstood chemistry in the pool business.
 But the truth is, calcium is a very consistent chemistry in pools; it doesn't fluctuate like pH or alkalinity will.
 It's a sturdy foundation to balance water around.
-I learned that from the Orenda LSI app, and what Orenda has been preaching about all year.
-If you service pools and don't have an LSI app on your phone, you're missing out.
-It makes water balance so easy.
-Orenda asked me to talk about this topic because they get a lot of questions about it too.
-I'm happy to help.
+The Orenda LSI app taught us calcium's importance, and why its stability is such a benefit in water chemistry.

 You will need:

-- A test kit that measures calcium hardness.
+- A reliable test kit that measures calcium hardness

-- Something to stir with - I use a wooden paint-stirring stick.
+- Something to stir with - like a wooden paint-stirring stick

 - A dry measuring cup or bucket - dose properly.
 Don't cut corners.

 Test your pool water and your fill water for calcium hardness.
 Record results.
-I recommend doing this in the Orenda app, because it lets you email the screenshots of the results with a date and time stamp.
-I use it to keep track of all my pools and their chemistry.
 The Orenda app will tell you exactly how much calcium chloride you need.
-Bring the calcium and the items above to the pool.
-Measure and pour the right amount of dry calcium into the plastic bucket.
+Bring the calcium and the items above to the pool, and put on safety glasses and gloves.

 Slowly pour the completely dissolved calcium chloride into the pool.
-I do about half the bucket, then let more pool water into the bucket, and pour again.
-It helps me regulate the hot temperature of the water, and it also gives me more time to make sure everything is dissolved.
+Maybe do about half the bucket, then let fresh pool water into the bucket, stir again, and slowly pour again.
+It helps regulate the hot temperature of the water, and it also gives you more time to make sure everything is dissolved.
 Add calcium the right way, and it will go well for you.

 What not to do

 Don't just throw calcium chloride in your pool.
 It takes time to dissolve.
-Putting it in a skimmer or anything else like that is a really bad idea.
+Never pour calcium directly into a skimmer or gutter.
+That is a really bad idea and can wreak havoc on your pool equipment and filter.
 Calcium is an alkali earth metal and it's harder to dissolve than some other pool chemicals.
-If you add calcium my way, you shouldn't have problems.
-Just remember to be careful because it gets so hot.
-Thanks for your time, and thank you to Orenda for letting me share my technique with you.
-Good luck out there,
+If you add calcium the proper way, you shouldn't have problems.